Ukraine's National Bank revises 2026 GDP forecast down by 0.4% due to Russian strikes on energy infrastructure

-The National Bank of Ukraine (NBU) has revised down its 2026 GDP growth forecast from 2.0% to 1.8%, citing the impact of Russian attacks on the energy sector.
+The National Bank of Ukraine (NBU) has revised its 2026 GDP growth forecast down from 2.2% to 1.8%, citing the impact of Russian attacks on the energy sector.

 Source: Andrii Pyshnyi, Governor of Ukraine's National Bank, at a press briefing on the NBU Board's monetary policy decisions

-Details: The Bank said the electricity deficit rose to 7% in the fourth quarter of last year and is expected to stand at 6% in 2026, up from a previously projected 3%.
+Details: The NBU stated that Ukraine's electricity deficit rose to 7% in the fourth quarter of last year and is expected to be 6% in 2026, up from a previously projected 3%.

-The central bank said Russian strikes on the energy sector have widened the electricity deficit, cutting projected 2026 GDP growth by 0.4 percentage points.
-Absent the attacks, growth would have reached 2.2%.
+The central bank has calculated the impact of the electricity deficit caused by Russian strikes on the energy sector as cutting projected 2026 GDP growth by 0.4 percentage points.
+Were it not for the attacks, the economy would have grown by 2.2%.

 "The NBU has slightly lowered its forecast for real GDP growth in 2026 to 1.8% due to damaged logistics and a larger-than-expected electricity deficit in recent months," Pyshnyi said.